troglobit/rfctl/README.md

 =====
 [![Travis Status][]][Travis]

-This is a simple Linux driver and control tool for 433.92 MHz RF communication on Raspberry Pi.
+[rfctl][] is a simple Linux driver and control tool for 433.92 MHz RF communication on Raspberry Pi.

 The following guide assumes the Raspbian Linux distribution is used on